 Just as anthropology is a dynamic discipline that encourages new discoveries and explores the profound changes now affecting people and societies, this edition of Mirror for Humanity makes a concerted effort to keep pace with changes in the way students read and learn core content today.
 Our digital program, Connect Anthropology, includes assignable and assessable quizzes, exercises, and interactive activities, organized around course-specific learning objectives.
 Connect also includes SmartBook, the adaptive reading experience.
 The tools and resources provided in Connect Anthropology are designed to engage students and enable them to improve their performance in the course.
-This 12th edition has benefited from feedback from more than 2,000 students who worked with these tools and programs while using the 11th edition of Mirror or one of my other recent texts.
+This 13th edition benefited from feedback from more than 2,000 students who worked with these tools and programs while using previous editions of Mirror or one of my other recent texts.
 We were able to respond to specific areas of difficulty that students encountered, chapter by chapter.
 I used this extensive feedback to revise, rethink, and clarify my writing in almost every chapter.
-In preparing this edition, I benefited tremendously from both students' and professors' reactions to my book.
+In preparing this edition, I benefited from both students' and professors' reactions to my book.

-As I work on each new edition, it becomes ever more apparent to me that while any competent and useful text must present anthropology's core, that text also must demonstrate anthropology's relevance to the 21st-century world we inhabit.
+As I work on each new edition, it becomes ever more apparent to me that while any competent and useful text must present cultural anthropology's core, that text also must demonstrate the field's relevance to the twenty-first-century world we inhabit.
 Accordingly, each new edition contains content changes as well as specific features relevant to our changing world.
 One of my primary goals is to help students make connections between what they read and their own lives.
-Accordingly, the "Anthropology Today" boxes placed near the end of each chapter examine recent developments in anthropology as well as contemporary topics and issues that are clearly related to anthropology's subject matter.
+Accordingly, the "Anthropology Today" boxes placed near the end of each chapter examine recent developments in anthropology as well as contemporary topics and issues related to anthropology's subject matter.
+Almost half (6 of 13) of these "Anthropology Today" boxes are new to this edition.
 Each chapter also contains a feature that I call "Think Like an Anthropologist," which attempts to get students to do just that-to apply their critical thinking skills as an anthropologist might.

 I realize that most students who read this book will not go on to become anthropologists, or even anthropology majors.
 For those who do, this book should provide a solid foundation to build on.
-For those who don't-that is, for most of my readers-my goal is to instill a sense of understanding and appreciation of human diversity and of anthropology as a field.
+For those who don't-that is, for most of my readers-my goal is to instill a sense of understanding and appreciation of human diversity and of cultural anthropology as a field.
 May this course and this text help students think differently about, and achieve greater understanding of, their own culture and its place within our globalizing world.

-McGraw-Hill Connect Anthropology
+McGraw Hill Connect Anthropology